Florida State Road 559

 State Road 559 (SR 559) is an 11 mi state highway located entirely in Polk County, Florida.
 It is accessible to Auburndale and Polk City.
 It straddles the shoreline of Lake Ariana and Lake Juliana.

 Route description

 SR 559 starts at Florida State Road 655 in Auburndale as Main Street at a grade-separated junction that crosses over both SR 655 and the CSX Auburndale Subdivision.
 The first major intersection is with U.S. Highway 92 (US 92).
 It heads northward through the downtown of the city, making three sharp turns around the Auburndale Chamber of Commerce and proceeding into a traffic circle around Lake Stella.
 The road makes its way to the eastern shore of Lake Ariana and straddles it for 1 mi before passing the subdivision of Ariana Harbors.
 Leaving Auburndale, the road runs along the northeastern shore of Lake Juliana and continues north and slightly west to intersect with Interstate 4 (I-4) at its exit 44.
-The road passes Fantasy of Flight, turns northwest, and ends at SR 33 in Polk City.
+The road passes through the site of the formerly proposed community of Orlampa then makes a sharp left turn at Polk County Road 557A.
+From there it passes by the Fantasy of Flight, turns northwest, and ends at SR 33 in Polk City.